VidunderGunder/expo-prototype-tutorial/README.md

 That text is supposed to be center aligned.
 That probably means that `margin: "auto"` doesn't center things on the app.
 That can be fixed by using `textAlign: "center"` instead.

-Thinking about it, the card was supposed to be centered as well.
+Thinking about it, the card was supposed to be vertically centered on the screen as well.
 We'll have to fix that by using [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 `Describe your favourite cat` seems to work ok.